Gauravs54670/Gauravs54670/README.md

 - 👋 Hi, I’m @Gauravs54670
 - 👀 I’m interested in coding and exploring.
-- 🌱 I’m currently learning C and Core Java programming language
+- 🌱 A Java backend developed.
 - 💞️ I’m looking to collaborate on small scale projects
 - 📫 How to reach me mail me at gauravsoni54670@gmail.com
 -